vcsjones/vcsjones.dev/_posts/2016-12-29-authenticode-sealing.md

 hide: true
 ---

-A while ago I wrote about [Authenticode stuffing tricks][1] which in summary allows someone to change small parts of a binary even after it has been signed.
+A while ago I wrote about [Authenticode stuffing tricks][1].
+In summary, it allows someone to change small parts of a binary even after it has been signed.
 These changes wouldn't allow changing how the program behaved, but it did allow injecting tracking beacons into the file, even after it has been